Category filter

 Note:

-• Each custom payload must have a unique name and OMA-URI such that duplicates are not allowed.
-An error message stating ‘The name/OMA-URI is already in use’ will be displayed while configuring the policy, if the name/OMA-URI is reused.
+• Within a policy, each custom payload must have a unique name and OMA-URI such that duplicates are not allowed.
+If the name or OMA-URI is used more than once in the same policy, an error message stating ‘The name/OMA-URI is already in use’ will be displayed while configuring.

-‘The name/OMA-URI is already in use’ error when name or OMA-URI is reused while configuring a policy.
+‘The name/OMA-URI is already in use’ error when name or OMA-URI is reused while configuring a custom configuration for Windows policy.

 • Configured settings might not work as expected if conflicting configurations are added.